 (Credit: Paranormal Quest)

-Speaking of “collections”, Moundsville is the home to one of the most unique compilations of that which is weird, strange and just plain haunted!
-Located in what used to be a school, the Archive of the Afterlife "Paranormal Museum" has curated that which is said to be attached by spirits or even cursed.
-These relics range from haunted dolls, charged embalming tables and items linked directly to tragic deaths.
-Here you will actually find an "Execution Cap" that belonged to West Virginia Penitentiary's Electric Chair named "Old Sparky", used in nine inmate executions.
+Speaking of “collections,” Moundsville is home to one of the most unique compilations of all that is weird, strange, and just plain haunted!
+Located in what used to be a school, the Archive of the Afterlife "Paranormal Museum" has curated an array of relics said to be attached by spirits or even cursed.
+These relics range from haunted dolls, charged embalming tables, and items linked directly to tragic deaths.
+Here you will actually find an "execution cap" that was used in conjunction with West Virginia Penitentiary's electric chair ("Old Sparky"), used in nine inmate executions.

-The Archive is blend of History, the Afterlife and some random Oddities.
-From haunted artifacts to historically important relics the Archive offers a diverse collection for our visitors to observe and sense.
+The Archive is a blend of History, the afterlife, and some random oddities.
+From haunted artifacts to historically important relics the Archive offers a diverse collection for visitors to observe and sense.
 The museum's collection is constantly growing and evolving to offer the visitor a unique experience.